Fraud Blocker

 Vocational counselors help people with disabilities, mental illness, and other challenges find satisfying employment.
 You would work one-on-one with job-seeking individuals to help them assess their strengths, and figure out what workplaces would be a good fit for their interests and skills.

-Who better to help support and advocate for these folks then someone who has gone through the exact same process, who has faced similar challenges?
+Who better to help support and advocate for these folks than someone who has gone through the exact same process, who has faced similar challenges?
 True empathy is a huge asset to this (and any counseling) profession.

-Accountant
+Certified Accountant Opportunities

 If you enjoy working with numbers and keeping things organized, then a career in accounting might be a great fit.
-Large accounting firms have the highest rates of employing people with disabilities, so you can be confident that there is a company out there for you.
+Large accounting firms have among the highest rates of employing people with disabilities, so you can be confident that there is a company out there for you.

 Many accounting positions require a bachelor’s degree, but for some entry-level bookkeeping jobs, a certificate in computerized accounting will do the trick.
+With the rise of cloud-based accounting software and remote work options, many accounting roles now offer significant scheduling flexibility — a major advantage for people managing health-related appointments or energy limitations.

 Management Consultant